Peston (TV programme): Run 5

 The show returned to air on 15 January 2020 staying on air throughout lockdown to cover the COVID-19 pandemic, including a number of episodes with Robert Peston himself in isolation.

 Run 6

 Peston returned following the summer break in September 2020 to discuss the ongoing management of the COVID-19 pandemic, UK-EU Free Trade Deal negotiations and the US Presidential Election.

 Run 7

 The show returned from a Christmas break as the UK returned to Covid lockdown to combat a severe second wave of the virus.

 Run 8

 The show returned from a summer break in September 2021.

 Run 9

 The show returned from a Christmas break in January 2022.

+Run 10

+The show returned from summer recess in September 2023.
+Across the series Queen Elizabeth II died, Liz Truss became the shortest-serving prime minister resigning after the results of her mini-budget and subsequently Rishi Sunak became prime minister.

+Run 11

+The show returned after easter recess to cover the local elections, the 25th Anniversary of the Good Friday Agreement and the political issues of the day.

+The show returned after summer recess in September 2023 to cover the Conservative and Labour conferences, the return of David Cameron to cabinet and the Supreme Court challenge to the Government's Rwanda policy.

+Run 12, January 2024

+The show returned for its tenth season in January 2024, covering the UK's General Election from May–July.

+Run 13, January 2025

+The show returned for an eleventh season in January 2025.

+Run 14, September 2025

+The show returned from summer recess in September 2025, moving to Monday nights.
+Pippa Crerar joined as co-host, replacing Anushka Asthana.